ironboy/yatzy/README.md

 # yatzy
-A yatzy game with Swedish rules in JavaScript
+A yatzy game with Swedish rules in JavaScript.
+It's gonna be amazingly cool.